Thank you for visiting Kan Herb Company.

 The Five Inner Organs as Depicted in a Japanese diagram.
 (Late 19th century)

-Underneath the different roads, perspectives and divergent therapeutic strategies of East Asian medicine is a commitment to yin-yang, five elements, qi, microcosm-macrocosm, resonance, and the other root intuitions of the early generations.
-Despite some fierce arguments, I think most practitioners – unlike the Chinese practitioner I describe in the first page -- have respect for the different schools and cultural traditions that have made and continue to work hard to relieve unnecessary suffering.
-Without mutual respect, the Medicine of Yin-Yang will never become a cosmopolitical medicine.
-There is no ultimate correct pathway.
-Understanding other streams increases our self-understanding and vision.
-It is an opportunity to reflect and connect to how interpretations and different forms of yin-yang shape the history of our profession and how we shape our own vision of East Asian medicine.
+Underneath the different paths, perspectives and divergent therapeutic strategies of East Asian medicine is a commitment to yin-yang, five elements, qi, microcosm-macrocosm, resonance, and the other root intuitions of the early generations.
+Despite some fierce arguments, I think most practitioners – unlike the Chinese practitioner I describe in the first page -- have respect for the different schools and cultural traditions.
+Without mutual respect, the Medicine of Yin-Yang will never become a series effort in the West.
+Understanding the converging and diverging streams increases our self-understanding and vision.
+It is an opportunity to reflect and connect to how interpretations and different forms of yin-yang shape the history of our profession and how each of us shapes our own vision of East Asian medicine.
 We should not aspire to uniformity; differences are a sign of robustness.
-What Annemarie Mol (2002) has written concerning distinct contemporary perspectives on identical diseases in biomedicine applies to East Asian medicine:
+What Annemarie Mol (2002) wrote concerning distinct contemporary perspectives on identical diseases in biomedicine applies also to East Asian medicine:

 Different roads do not contradict each other; they carry different traffic in different directions.
 And if “theories” are not taken to be statements about A that exclude non-A, but as diverging ways of handling reality, then a difference between them need not be a contradiction either.

-May I suggest an even more radical interpretation of the multiple voices of East Asian Medicine, the Medicine of Yin-Yang.
-The medicine of yin-yang asserts the boundary between yin and yang is constantly in flux and always has subtle nuances, contradictions within contradictions.
-There is never only yin or only yang; sharp clarity is the opposite of yin-yang.
-Yin is always within yang and yang is always within yin.
-The deeper vision penetrates and the more one sees details, the more contradictions within contradictions appear.
-When we propose a diagnosis or assert a treatment strategy, we are always, at least temporarily, ossifying the boundary between yin and yang to create a required decision and a push in the “exact” right direction.
-We feel better with a lucid diagnosis and a crystalline strategy.
+May I suggest, a perspective that synthesizes the multiple voices of East Asian Medicine in a different manner.
+The medicine of yin-yang asserts that there is never only yin or only yang; sharp clarity is the opposite of yin-yang.
+Yin is always found within yang and yang is always present in yin.
+The deeper one’s vision penetrates and the more one sees details, and then the more contradictions within contradictions appear and so on.
+When we propose a diagnosis or assert a treatment strategy, or advocate a model or even state a “fact", we are always, at least temporarily, ossifying and hardening the boundary between yin and yang to create a necessary decision for action, a push in the right direction and trying to say something meaningful.
+We feel better with a lucid diagnosis, a crystalline strategy, and articulate theory.
 But in fact, reality often eludes this certainty.
-Yin and yang are always present in everything, including our sharpest treatment plans.
-Students study defined patterns and treatment protocols, not to learn the truth, but in order not to make mistakes; to get a reasonable approximation.
-Our training as students of East Asian medicine prepares us for the honor of spending a lifetime sharpening the vision of yin-yang, living in constant flux and penetrating to deep nuance.
+Yin and yang are ever-present in everything, including our sharpest treatment plans and theoretical models.
+In schools, students study well-defined patterns and treatment protocols, not to learn the truth, but in order not to make mistakes; to learn to reach a reasonable approximation.
+Our training as students of East Asian medicine prepares us for the honor of spending a lifetime sharpening the vision of yin-yang, living in constant flux and penetrating to deeper and deeper nuance and insight.
 Our education points us in a direction but does not give us certainty.
-Reality is often tentative, momentary, elusive, and contingent.
+Our take on reality is often tentative, momentary, elusive, and contingent.
 The different interpretations, debates, and disagreements that exist in East Asian traditions are not errors or mistakes.
-They are precious gems of insight.
-Now that the profession of Yin-Yang Medicine has standardized and accredited institutions of learning, we do not rely on vision, but on “facts”.
-The existence of multiple versions, multiple voices, of East Asian medicine actually preserves the wisdom, sagacity, and sensitivity of East Asian medicine.
-Each interpretation is a glimmer of insight.
-In Asia, national chauvinism prevents practitioners from acknowledging and learning the different interpretations of Yin-Yang medicine.
-Chinese, Japanese and Korean practitioners implicitly accept the assumption that what they do is best, correct and historically more accurate.
-Each claims their practice the best interpretation.
+They are actually precious gems of vision.
+Now that the profession of Yin-Yang Medicine has been standardized and involve accredited institutions of learning, we do not want to rely on these fierce debates, multiple interpretations and unique adaptions.
+Like all good empiricists we want the known “facts.”
+The existence in East Asian medicine of multiple versions and multiple voices, actually preserves the wisdom, sagacity, and sensitivity of East Asian medicine.
+Each interpretation is a glimmer of deep reflection.
+In Asia, national chauvinism sometimes prevents practitioners from acknowledging and respecting the different interpretations of Yin-Yang medicine.
+Chinese, Japanese and Korean practitioners implicitly accept the assumption that what they currently do is best, correct and historically more accurate.
+Each claims their practice as the best interpretation.
 The “other” tradition is not as valuable.
-For us in the West, who have no claim of a national heritage of Asian medicine, grappling with the variant traditions of East Asia presents an opportunity to encounter the diverse insights that different traditions preserve.
-Attending to the “other” is one way to preserve vibrancy in the entirety of East Asian medicine.
+For us in the West, who have no national heritage of Asian medicine, grappling with the variant traditions of East Asia presents a unique opportunity to encounter the diverse insights that different traditions preserve.
+Attending to the “other” is one way to preserve the vibrancy in the entirety of East Asian medicine.

 Citations: